vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 - **Purpose**: To provide synchronous feedback on operations, accommodating use cases where immediate response via HTTP is preferred over asynchronous updates through WebSocket events.
 - **Implementation**: Each domain will implement an internal endpoint that replicates the logic performed by saga event handlers but will return the operation result directly via an HTTP response instead of through an event.
 An openapi_service could then orchestrate these endpoints similarly to how saga_orchestrator orchestrates saga events, but using direct HTTP calls.
-This approach would support scenarios where clients require immediate confirmation of command execution results, integrating seamlessly with existing front-end frameworks and external systems that interact with our service.
+This approach would support scenarios where clients require immediate confirmation of command execution results.

 4. **Saga Snapshots**: